bobpepin/YacuDecu/README.md

 YacuDecu
 ========

-CUDA Deconvolution Library for 3D images with C and Matlab API.
+GPU Deconvolution Library for 3D images with C and Matlab API for nVidia GPUs.

 This library implements the Richardson-Lucy algorithm on CUDA GPUs.